pachyderm/pachyderm/SETUP.md

 $ make google-cluster
 ```

-This creates a Kubernetes cluster, a bucket, and a persistent disk.
+This creates a Kubernetes cluster named "pachyderm", a bucket, and a persistent disk.
 To check that everything has been set up correctly, try:

 ```shell
 $ gcloud compute instances list